 The Plots command draws one or more line plots that share the same domain.
-In other words, you have one X column with multiple Y columns.
-You can also plot one Y with multiple Xs.
+In other words, you have one X column with multiple Y columns, or one Y with multiple Xs.

-Specify the X column at the top of the command.
+Specify the shared, X column at the top of the command.

 Lines & Points

 The Lines and Points options are similar to the Plot command.
 To edit all the lines at once, change these options on the main portion of the command.

 The Offset will shift lines relative to the first line drawn in the X and Y direction.
 Enter an exact value or use the slider to adjust.
 This can be useful for exploring overlapping data.